Skip to main content

 3. AFL in Bunbury

-In case you haven’t heard, North Melbourne FC Kangaroos are bringing an AFL home game to Bunbury every year for the next three years.
+In case you haven’t heard, North Melbourne Football Club is bringing an AFL home game to Bunbury every year for the next three years.

 This is massive for Bunbury, our community and local businesses, with the match being the very first for premiership points outside of Perth, ever!

-The three-year deal will see West Coast Eagles and Fremantle Dockers play an ‘away’ game against the Kangaroos at Hands Oval, on a rotational basis.
+The three-year deal will see West Coast Eagles and Fremantle Dockers play an ‘away’ game against the North Melbourne Kangaroos at Hands Oval, on a rotational basis.

 The Roos will take on West Coast for the first match in Bunbury on Sunday, 8 June.